Coderwelsch/FHP-IO-Motor-Poster/README.md

 ### Building the motor "fader"
 It's  just a stepper motor on a gear rack held with nails :smile:
 ![Face Detection](https://raw.githubusercontent.com/Coderwelsch/IO-Motor-Poster/master/assets/motor-1.jpg)

+---

+The building is still in progress...
+See you soon :bowtie: